Central Kurdish grammar: Absolute possessive structure

-Cliticized Possessive structures
+Cliticized possessive structures

 Clitic pronouns are categorized into two groups: Possessives and Subject/ object pronouns, and they are used to form possessive phrases in Sorani Kurdish.

 Constructing possessive phrases with clitics is determined by the verb, meaning that when the verb is intransitive or be form, the attached clitic pronoun is considered as possessive, but when the verb is transitive, the attached clitic is considered as the subject or object.

 Also, the clitics in passive sentences are considered possessives in Sorani Kurdish.

-Other forms of possessives which are called “Peripheral possessives”
+Peripheral possessives

 Besides the other possessive constructions mentioned before, there are other possessive forms in Sorani Kurdish which are called peripheral possessives.